Calling Omicron ‘Mild’ Is Wishful Thinking

 Omicron also still harbors dangerous unknowns.
 The variant may snub the lungs, but it still accumulates quickly in the throat and mouth—real estate that positions it to spill easily out of infected people.
 That, compounded with Omicron’s ability to dodge certain immune defenses, makes it a threat to more of us at once.
 Subdued symptoms, too, can come with a catch if infected people ignore them and continue to mingle.
 (And the variant seems to be tougher to detect early in infection with certain rapid antigen tests.)
 Researchers also don’t yet have a good handle on just how much immunity Omicron infections—especially the gentlest ones—may leave behind.

-Stephen Goldstein, an evolutionary virologist at the University of Utah, told me that Omicron might turn out to be about as severe as the original SARS-CoV-2 variant, the version of the virus that kick-started all this misery.
+Stephen Goldstein, an evolutionary virologist at the University of Utah, told me that Omicron might turn out to be about as inherently virulent as the original SARS-CoV-2 variant, the version of the virus that kick-started all this misery.
 If that’s the case, it would be ironic.
 Two years ago is also when mild and COVID-19 first insidiously intertwined: Roughly 80 percent of cases could be described as such, reports noted at the time, inviting dismissive and misleading comparisons to the flu, and jeering calls to push Americans back to work and school.
 Mild became shorthand for piddling; that soothing framing took hold, then lingered, “diminishing the sense of urgency in prevention,” as the medical anthropologist Martha Lincoln has written, even through the billions of infections, and the many millions of hospitalizations and deaths, that followed.

-Today, news reports are using mild to describe COVID-19 more than ever before, Elena Semino, a linguist at Lancaster University, in the United Kingdom, told me.
+Today, news reports are using mild and COVID-19 together more than ever before, Elena Semino, a linguist at Lancaster University, in the United Kingdom, told me.
 Medically, the term mild originated as an academic catchall for all SARS-CoV-2 infections not severe enough to get someone admitted to a hospital—everything from asymptomatic cases all the way up to people just short of going into respiratory failure.
 But most of that range squares poorly with mild’s colloquial connotations regarding “temperate, pleasant, generally benign” food, weather, even people, Semino said.
 Mild, to most of us, is whatever, something that blows almost imperceptibly by.

 That’s the trap of mildness: the underlying sense of fatalism it engenders.
 “People say, it’s inevitable; it’s mild; I hope I can catch it and move on,” Santhosh, of UCSF, told me.
 Calling Omicron “mild” implies that the virus is spontaneously domesticating itself; it punts the responsibility of harm reduction to the pathogen, and away from us.
 But Omicron is not our deus ex microbe.
 As Goldstein, of the University of Utah, points out, a virus’s imperative is only to spread—not, necessarily, to treat its hosts more genially.
 (Omicron is not even descended from Delta, so we can’t frame their severities as a stepwise evolutionary drop.)
 The attitude that Omicron is hardly anything to worry about is compounding the disaster we’ve found ourselves in: The more opportunities the virus has to enter new hosts, the more variants will arise.
 And there’s no telling what harm the next SARS-CoV-2 iteration will bring.